 Intern, International department at the Swedish Parliament, 2017

-Project assistant and Intern, Tankesmedjan Global Utmaning, 2015
+Project Assistant and Intern, Tankesmedjan Global Utmaning, 2015

 Linnea Löfving‘s spatial story

 The first thing I do when I come to a new place is to locate where the ocean is.
 Within the next hours or days, I always make sure to find a high point with an overview of the city.
-I think it brings me a sense of freedom and independence of knowing where I am and where I am going.
+I think it brings me a sense of freedom knowing where I am and where I am going.

 The places where I lived all had a special connection to the ocean, Gothenburg, Brighton, Barcelona and Stockholm.
 And I don’t think I could live in a place where the ocean is not present.
 The ocean is something that is living, moving and changing and in high contrast to the robust and constant streets and buildings.